Total TimePrep: 50 min. Bake: 20 min. + cooling

 - 1 package yellow cake mix (regular size)

 - 1 can (16 ounces) vanilla frosting

-- 1 tube red decorating frosting
+- 1 tube red decorating frosting or gel

 - Prepare cake batter for cupcakes according to package directions.
 Fill paper-lined muffin cups two-thirds full.
-Bake at 350° for 20-22 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-22 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 I absolutely love this site and the taste of home cookbooks.
 I also grew up cooking and baking from scratch, but sometimes a recipe like curveball cupcakes just brightens everyone's day.
 I have been making these cupcakes since my son was in little league and he is now in teeners league and I still make them.
 The boys just love them!!!